Jeffrey D. Miller - Co-Chief Executive Officer

 Jeffrey S. Tabak - Co-Chief Executive Officer

 Jeffrey S. Tabak is a founding partner of Miller Tabak + Co., LLC where he is Co-Chief Executive Officer.
 MT, a New York Stock Exchange member firm founded in 1982, is credited with innovating the use of index arbitrage and with being one of the originators of program trading.
 Prior to co-founding MT, he managed the equity and options trading departments of Mabon Nugent & Co., assisted in the development of the options department at Kidder Peabody & Co., and served as portfolio manager and analyst at The Putnam Management Company.
 He graduated Phi Beta Kappa magna cum laude from Brown University in 1972 and received his MBA from Harvard Business School in 1974.
 After the 1987 stock market crash, Mr. Tabak served as a member of President Reagan's Task Force on Market Mechanisms (The Brady Commission).
 He was a member of the Board of Directors of Mid Ocean, Ltd., a NYSE listed reinsurance company prior to its acquisition by XL, Ltd., and served on both its Finance and Compensation Committees.
 He was Chairman of the Board of the Richard Tucker Music Foundation from 1988 through 2005 and served as a member of the Investment Committee of The Metropolitan Opera for 5 years.
 Mr. Tabak also participated in Development efforts for The Spence School, from which both of his daughters graduated.
-Mr. Tabak has been active on the Brown University Annual Fund Leadership Council since 2006.
+Mr. Tabak has been active on the Brown University Annual Fund Leadership Council since 2006 and chaired his 40th reunion in May 2012.
 Mr. Tabak served as a Governor and Board Member of the West Side Tennis Club (former home of the U.S. Open) in Forest Hills from 2008-2010.
 He became a Trustee of the Museum of the City of New York in 2008.
-His eldest daughter is a senior at Vanderbilt and his second daughter is a sophomore at Brown.
-His son is a senior at the Collegiate School and will be attending Brown in the fall of 2011.
-Mr. Tabak's wife of 26 years is a fashion expert and author of Chic in Paris.
+His eldest daughter graduated from Vanderbilt in June 2011 and is now doing investigative work for NYC.
+His second daughter graduated Brown in 2013 majoring in economics and is working in the health fitness industry.
+His son is a junior at Brown having graduated from The Collegiate School in June 2011.

 Jeffrey Kaminsky - Director of Institutional Sales